magento/magento2-functional-testing-framework/docs/data.md

 *  `SimpleSubCategory` is an entity name.
 *  `name` is a `<data>` key of the entity.
 The corresponding value will be assigned to `userInput` as a result.

-The following is the usage of `<data>` entity in the `Magento/Customer/Test/Mftf/Test/AdminCustomersAllCustomersNavigateMenuTest.xml` test:
+The following is an example of the usage of `<data>` entity in the `Magento/Customer/Test/Mftf/Test/AdminCustomersAllCustomersNavigateMenuTest.xml` test:

 ```xml
 <actionGroup ref="AdminNavigateMenuActionGroup" stepKey="navigateToAllCustomerPage">